The Suzuki Triangle

 If done the right way, it can be a wonderful bonding experience for parent and child.

 Once the child starts to play advanced repertoire (assuming that the technique has developed steadily and the child now has a solid understanding of the technique in principle), the parent’s role changes.

-While the parent’s role still is to support the student, to help him organise his practice time and to attend the lessons, the student will by now possibly have “overtaken” the parent (unless the parent is also a cellist / violinist/ pianist etc.).
+While the parent’s role still is to support the student, to help him organize his practice time and to attend the lessons, the student will by now possibly have “overtaken” the parent (unless the parent is also a cellist/violinist/ pianist etc.).

 With the knowledge and experience of how to practice from the previous years the student becomes more independent and self- sufficient.

 The role of the parent has changed from being a home teacher to a practice partner.
-A partner, who still advises and gives feed- back, encourages to practise and helps to motivate the student, but who also gives the student the freedom to experiment, to find his own way and even to make his own mistakes.
+A partner, who still advises and gives feedback, encourages to practice and helps to motivate the student, but who also gives the student the freedom to experiment, to find his own way and even to make his own mistakes.